Spinal Cord Stimulators

 Because spinal cord stimulators work in the area where pain signals travel, electrical impulses can be directed to specific sites.
 This makes them effective at providing pain relief and decreases the need for pain medications.
 Spinal cord stimulators may also help prevent surgery.
 Typically, patients who have success with spinal cord stimulators experience a 50% or greater reduction in their pain and improve their ability to perform daily activities.

-For additional information on spinal cord stimulators, please call Southeast Pain and Spine Care to schedule an appointment with one of our pain management doctors.
+For additional information on spinal cord stimulators, please request an appointment with one of our Southeast Pain and Spine Care pain management physicians.